-- On premise file servers
+- On-premises file servers

 Export existing group policy

-In order to convert your existing drive mapping group policy configuration, save the GPO as XML report with the group policy management console.
+To convert your existing drive mapping group policy configuration, save the GPO as XML report with the group policy management console.

 Import existing group policy

-The import is quite self explaining.
+The import is quite self-explaining.
 Please do not make changes in the exported XML file.
 Just upload the previously exported file to the generator.

 Configure security group filter

-If you intend to use security group filtering simply enter the name of the (on premise) Active Directory group which do you want to use for filtering.
+If you intend to use security group filtering simply enter the name of the (on-premises) Active Directory group which do you want to use for filtering.
 Existing security group filters from an imported group policy configuration are automatically detected and added.
 But currently only one, the first filter is imported.

 Upload PowerShell script to Intune

-- Recurring execution the script creates a scheduled task on the client which triggers the script initially and afterwards on every user logon.
+The script creates a scheduled task on the client which triggers the script initially and afterwards on every user logon.
 If you want to update your configuration simply generate a new script and replace the existing in Intune.
 The recurring functionality is based on a scheduled task which will be created on the Windows 10 client as soon as the script is executed under system context like the Intune Management Extension does.

-No matter which option you've chosen, make sure that you enable the "Run script in 64 bit PowerShell Host" option.
+Make sure that you enable the “Run script in 64 bit PowerShell Host” option.

 Sample files and GitHub

-If you want to test the functionality with exported group policy objects you can find some test-files on the project's GitHub repository.
-I appreciate any kind of feedback and contribution in order to improve this tool.
+If you want to test the functionality with exported group policy objects you can find some test-files on the project’s GitHub repository.